YuriD4/TradingRobots/Trend Change/README.md

    - Maximum 15 bars between the patterns
    - Price breaks through key levels
    - The pattern's extreme is the day's extreme
-   - The pattern's extreme is also the 12-hour extreme (additional filter)
+   - The pattern's extreme is also the 2-day extreme (today and yesterday) (additional filter - if enabled)

 3. **Trading Rules**:
    - Fixed lot size of 0.01